 It’s that time of year again!
 Gyms and parks will be overflowing with newly-inspired fitness enthusiasts, and good luck buying cream cheese these days!
 It’s going to be sold out for weeks as the ketogenic diet is taken up by the poor souls (like me) who had a little too much “stuffing” this holiday season!

 In the spirit of all these resolutions, we decided to give you one additional challenge.
-We want to challenge you to take 10 steps to live eco-friendly in 2019!
+We want to challenge you to take 10 steps to live eco-friendly this year!

 But… why?
 I mean, there are still plenty of squirrels around and weeds are a constant struggle, surely our earth isn’t too toxic for life to be sustained…. right?